 Listening Session: U.S. EPA Seeks Input on Building Blocks for Sustainable Communities Training Academy

 U.S. EPA Office of Sustainable Communities will hold a listening session on the design of the new Building Blocks for Sustainable Communities Training Academy.
 Through the Building Blocks program, U.S. EPA delivers short-term, targeted technical assistance to communities wishing to create more sustainable neighborhoods, cities, and regions.
 U.S. EPA now wishes to create a training program for staff from public agencies and nonprofit organizations that provide technical assistance to communities for land use and planning.
 The training program will help these staff understand the Building Blocks tools and incorporate them into their technical assistance.
 The session is open to the public.
-Join the meeting by logging in here as a guest.
 For more information, contact Colleen Cain, Senior Policy Analyst at the Northeast-Midwest Institute Economic Redevelopment Forum - Indiana Delegation

 July 16, 2013

 WEBINAR: HUD Funding Availability for Sustainable Communities Program